Photography Provided by Humane Society For Hamilton County

 The staff schedules enrichment, from cuddle time to long walks, for the animals.
 If the dog or cat needs more help, HSHC provides training, daycare and foster care.

-Each cat must properly use a litter box, and dogs must pass a temperament test before they are considered ready for adoption.
+Each cat must properly use a litter box, and dogs must pass a temperament test before they are considered ready for adoption and of course owners need to clean the house to receive their new cat as well.
 This way, they’re ready for their forever home.

 HSHC is surely ready with programs and lots of love for every animal looking for a home, but the Humane Society itself is looking forward to its next location.